-The campaign group Action on Sugar recently analysed over 131 hot drinks available in some of the UK's many coffee chains, and found that over a third contained at least as much sugar as a can of Coke, and in some cases over 20 times more.
-The group's chairman, Professor Graham MacGregor, said it was yet "another example of scandalous amounts of sugar added to our food and drink".
+The campaign group Action on Sugar recently analyzed over 131 hot drinks available in some of the UK's many coffee chains, and found that over a third contained at least as much sugar as a can of Coke, and in some cases over 20 times more.
+The group's chairman, Professor Graham MacGregor, said it was yet "another example of scandalous amounts of sugar added to our food and drink."

-Actually, according to nutritionist Carolina Brooks from London's Anthrobotonica, repeated long-term intake of sugar can lead to "chronic health conditions such as heart disease, cancer, diabetes, leptin resistance [when your appetite signal stops working] and obesity".
+Actually, according to nutritionist Carolina Brooks from London's Anthrobotonica, repeated long-term intake of sugar can lead to "chronic health conditions such as heart disease, cancer, diabetes, leptin resistance [when your appetite signal stops working], and obesity."

-Okay.
+OK.
 But just the one won't do me any harm, right?

-I think "can" is the most important word there; I've definitely eaten a whole sharing bag of Minstrels in one go before and managed to remain relatively un-nauseous.
+I think "can" is the most important word there; I've definitely eaten a whole sharing bag of M&Ms in one go before and managed to remain relatively un-nauseous.
 Still, I wanted to put this health advice to the test by doing the exact opposite of what I'd been advised to do.
-So I decided to strap a heart rate monitor to my chest and go on a coffee shop crawl of the chains selling the drinks with the highest sugar content, to see both how weird they made me feel and if my heart rate would reflect all the bad stuff I was funnelling into my body.
+So I decided to strap a heart rate monitor to my chest and go on a coffee shop crawl of the chains selling the drinks with the highest sugar content, to see both how weird they made me feel and if my heart rate would reflect all the bad stuff I was funneling into my body.

 The drinks of choice?
-Costa's "massimo" chai latte and Starbucks' "venti" white chocolate mocha and "venti" signature hot chocolate.
-Two Starbucks drinks actually ranked higher than those three in the official chart, but they were "hot mulled fruit" drinks only available around Christmas, so thankfully I could forego those and instead just consume the perfectly manageable equivalent of 57 teaspoons of sugar in one sitting.
+Costa's "massimo" chai latte and Starbucks' "venti" white chocolate mocha, and "venti" signature hot chocolate.
+Two Starbucks drinks actually ranked higher than those three in the official chart, but they were the "hot mulled fruit" drinks only available around Christmas, so thankfully I could forego those and instead just consume the perfectly manageable equivalent of 57 teaspoons of sugar in one sitting.

 My resting heart rate, pre-sugar, was 67 BPM, which is apparently "above average" (in a good way) for men of my age.
 So at least my ticker would be in a good position to put up a fight against the diabetes-inducing amount of sugar and caffeine I was about to consume.